Bond Market: Meaning

 In the case of Passive Strategy, the investors prefer to keep the bonds until maturity.
 The aim or the target is to achieve reasonable returns consistently with utmost safety without indulging in regular trading.
 Here the idea is to match cash flows with the liabilities with the minimum cost.

 As the name suggests, it is a combination of both Active and Passive Strategies.
 It overcomes the limitations of both strategies.

 As there are many indices in the Stock Exchange tracking different components, there are also Bond Indices tracking both the government and corporate bonds.
 These Indices continuously track the performance of these bonds and fluctuate accordingly.

 Bond Market Vs Stock Market

 Trading of Bonds takes place in a Bond Market, while trading of Stocks/Equities happens in Stock Market.
 When we talk about the extent and level of risk involved in trading, both markets are exposed to a different set of risks.
 But the level and extent of risk are definitely higher in the Stock Market as compared to the Bond Market.
 Stock Market returns are unpredictable and quite volatile.
 Whereas Bond Market gives a fixed return, maturity dates are largely fixed, and the fluctuations in return and price are very less.
 Government issue happens only in Bond Market and not in the Stock Market.

 These differences are non-exhaustive in nature.

-Bond Market is a very important financial market platform for both investors and bond issuers.
+The bond market is an essential financial market platform for both investors and bond issuers.
 It has its own mechanism of rendering fixed returns to the investors.
-In the case of government and companies, it acts as a source of finance which is comparatively cheaper than other sources.
+In the case of government and companies, it acts as a source of finance that is comparatively cheaper than other sources.
 But as we all know, this instrument can render all benefits to the companies only if credit ratings, companies reputations, and usage of funds are made clear before the issuance of Bonds.
 The Government should also justify the disposal of funds before the issuance.